Robust Equilibria in Concurrent Games: Definitions

 \subsection{Equilibria notions}

 We now present the different solution concepts we will study.
 Solution concepts are formal descriptions of ``good'' strategy profiles.
-The most famous of them is Nash equilibrium~\cite{nash50}, in which no single player can improve the outcome for their own preference relation, by only changing their strategy.
-This notion can be generalized to consider coalitions of players, it is then called a resilient strategy profile.
+The most famous of them is Nash equilibrium~\cite{nash50}, in which no single player can improve the outcome for its own preference relation, by only changing its strategy.
+This notion can be generalised to consider coalitions of players, it is then called a resilient strategy profile.
 Nash equilibria correspond to the special case of $1$-resilient strategy profiles.

-\begin{definition}[Resilience~\cite{aumann1959acceptable}] Given a coalition~$C \subseteq \Agt$, a strategy profile~$\sigma_{\Pl}$ is \newdef{$C$-resilient} if for all agent $A$ in $C$, $A$ cannot improve her payoff even if all agents in $C$ change their strategies, \ie $\sigma_{\Pl}$ is said $C$-resilient when:
+\begin{mydefinition}[Resilience~\cite{aumann1959acceptable}] Given a coalition~$C \subseteq \Agt$, a strategy profile~$\sigma_{\Pl}$ is \newdef{$C$-resilient} if for all agents $A$ in $C$, $A$ cannot improve her payoff even if all agents in $C$ change their strategies, \ie $\sigma_{\Pl}$ is said $C$-resilient when:

-Given an integer $k$, we say that a strategy profile is $k$-resilient if it is $C$-resilient for every coalition~$C$ of size $k$. \end{definition}
+Given an integer $k$, we say that a strategy profile is $k$-resilient if it is $C$-resilient for every coalition~$C$ of size $k$. \end{mydefinition}

-To ensure that players \emph{not} deviating are not too much affected by deviation, we consider immune strategies. \begin{definition}[Immunity~\cite{abraham2006distributed}] A strategy profile~$\sigma_{\Agt}$ is \newdef{($C,r$)-immune} if all players not in $C$, are not worse off by more than $r$ if players in $C$ deviates, \ie when:
+\begin{mydefinition}[Immunity~\cite{abraham2006distributed}] Immune strategies ensure that players \emph{not} deviating are not too much affected by deviation.
+Formally, a strategy profile~$\sigma_{\Agt}$ is \newdef{($C,r$)-immune} if all players not in $C$, are not worse off by more than $r$ if players in $C$ deviates, \ie when:

 Given an integer $t$, a strategy profile is said \newdef{($t,r$)-immune} if it is ($C,r$)-immune for every coalition~$C$ of size $t$.
-Note that $t$-immunity as defined in~\cite{abraham2006distributed} corresponds to $(t,0)$-immunity. \end{definition}
+Note that $t$-immunity as defined in~\cite{abraham2006distributed} corresponds to $(t,0)$-immunity. \end{mydefinition}

-Combining resilience and immunity, gives the notion of robust equilibrium. \begin{definition}[Robust Equilibrium~\cite{abraham2006distributed}] A strategy profile is a \newdef{$(k,t,r)$-robust equilibrium} if it is both $k$-resilient and $(t,r)$-immune. \end{definition}
+\begin{mydefinition}[Robust Equilibrium~\cite{abraham2006distributed}] Combining resilience and immunity, gives the notion of robust equilibrium: a strategy profile is a \newdef{$(k,t,r)$-robust equilibrium} if it is both $k$-resilient and $(t,r)$-immune. \end{mydefinition}

-The aim of this article is to characterize robust equilibria in order to construct the corresponding strategies, and precisely describe the complexity of the following decision problem for mean-payoff games. \begin{definition}[Robustness Decision Problem] Given a game~$\calG$, integers~$k$, $t$, rational $r$ does there exist a profile $\sigma_\Agt$, that is a $(k,t,r)$-robust equilibrium~$\sigma_\Agt$ in $\calG$? \end{definition}
+The aim of this article is to characterise robust equilibria in order to construct the corresponding strategies, and precisely describe the complexity of the following decision problem for mean-payoff games. \begin{mydefinition}[Robustness Decision Problem] Given a game~$\calG$, integers~$k$, $t$, rational $r$ does there exist a profile $\sigma_\Agt$, that is a $(k,t,r)$-robust equilibrium~$\sigma_\Agt$ in $\calG$? \end{mydefinition}